Health Risks of Gum Disease: Healthy Teeth are more than a Pretty Smile

 - Regular dental visits.
 See your dentist or dental hygienist regularly for cleanings, usually every six to 12 months.
 If you have risk factors that increase your chance of developing periodontitis — such as having dry mouth, taking certain medications or smoking — you may need professional cleaning more often.

 Before you begin to encounter health risks of gum disease throughout your body.
 If you notice a problem with your teeth or gums, call for an appointment right away.
 The sooner these are handled, the sooner you will be back to full health.
-Travis Roberts, DDS provides general and family dentistry in the Kansas City, Kansas area to keep his patients healthy – including healthy teeth, healthy gums, and a healthy body.
+Our highly skilled and gentle dentists provide general and family dentistry in the Kansas City area to keep our patients healthy – including healthy teeth, healthy gums, and a healthy body.
 Time for your checkup?
 Call to schedule today.

 Contact us today to schedule your dental appointment and meet with our skilled dentists at one of our three conveniently located dental office locations within the Kansas City area, including Lee’s Summit / Independence, the Country Club Plaza and Downtown Kansas City.
 The gentle dentists and expert team at Thomas L. Anderson and Associates look forward to working with you to treat your dental emergency, achieve proper oral health and a beautiful smile that will last a lifetime.
 If you have any questions about your dental insurance benefits, please do not hesitate to contact us.
 We are happy to review your policy!
 Please give us a call today to schedule an appointment and become part of our dental family.